 Community-based Organizations and Programs

-The following community-based organizations and programs provide services to individuals with ABI living in the Greater Toronto Area:
+The community-based organizations and programs listed below, provide services to individuals with an ABI living in the Greater Toronto Area.
+To find organizations and services outside of Toronto and the GTA, please connect with the ABI Navigator in your area.

 Community Head Injury Resource Services (CHIRS)